matthieubosquet/numerals/README.md

 # Numerals

-Convert numbers to their form in a numeral system, starting with the [roman numerals system](https://en.wikipedia.org/wiki/Roman_numerals).
+Convert numbers to their form in a numeral system.

+Currently only implements the [roman numerals system](https://en.wikipedia.org/wiki/Roman_numerals) converter.

 See also: [https://en.wikipedia.org/wiki/List_of_numeral_systems](https://en.wikipedia.org/wiki/List_of_numeral_systems)